devkennyy/rungeon/readme.md

 > The game side isn't my thing, can I still contribute code?

-Rungeon is not just a game, it's an environment for developers to improve and enhance their developing skills!
+Rungeon is not just a game, it's an environment for developers to learn and improve their developing skills!

 > How can I reach out or join the community?